Probing dense environments around Sgr A* with S-stars dynamics: Star-environment interaction

-The apsidal precession of S2 has been observed for the first time in \cite{GRAVITY:2020gka}.
+The apsidal precession of S2 has been observed for the first time in Ref.~\cite{GRAVITY:2020gka}.
 The latest measurements \cite{GRAVITY:2024tth} show that the periapsis of S2 precesses at a rate equal to $f\dot\varpi_\slab{gr}$, where $f=0.918\pm0.128$.
-Given that the total apsidal precession rate is $\dot\varpi_\slab{gr}+\dot\varpi$, this measurement can directly used to constrain environments around Sgr A*, as recently done in \cite{GRAVITY:2023cjt} and \cite{GRAVITY:2024tth}.
+Given that the total apsidal precession rate is $\dot\varpi\ped{tot}=\dot\varpi_\slab{gr}+\dot\varpi$, this measurement can directly used to constrain environments around Sgr A*.
 Because $\dot\varpi$ is proportional to the mass of the environment, say $M\ped{c}$ or $M\ped{pl}$, the observational upper bound on these quantities scales inversely with the astrometric uncertainty on $\delta\varpi$.
-In particular, we can calculate the $n$-$\sigma$ constraint by imposing $\dot\varpi=(f\pm n\sigma_f)\dot\varpi_\slab{gr}$, and then solving for the mass or the density of the environment.
+In particular, we can calculate the $n$-$\sigma$ constraint by imposing $\dot\varpi\ped{tot}=(f\pm n\sigma_f)\dot\varpi_\slab{gr}$, and then solving for the mass or the density of the environment.

+This orbit-averaged approach is much simpler but less informative than a full orbital fit, which was performed, e.g., in Refs.~\cite{GRAVITY:2023cjt} and~\cite{GRAVITY:2024tth}.
+However, as we now show, these two approaches actually give almost identical constraints.

 We show the constraints obtained this way in Figs.~\ref{fig:precession-bounds-cloud} and~\ref{fig:precession-bounds-plummer-spike}.
 Since $f$ is compatible with 1, all our constraints are compatible with a null detection of an environment at 1-$\sigma$.

 For the case of a $\ket{211}$ boson cloud, we find that the strongest constraints lie in the unphysical region $\alpha<0.042$ (where $T\ped{grow}=200 \, T_{211}>\SI{10}{Gyr}$).
 We still find, however, nontrivial constraints at larger values of $\alpha$, which for example limit $M\ped{c}$ to be less than $0.01M$ at 1-$\sigma$ for $\alpha<0.1$.
-The multi-star MCMC analysis of the GRAVITY collaboration \cite{GRAVITY:2023cjt} seems to suggest instead a detection of a nonzero cloud's mass at about 2-$\sigma$ for $0.01<\alpha<0.05$, shown as black error bars in Fig.~\ref{fig:precession-bounds-cloud} (\emph{left panel}).
-This was dismissed in \cite{GRAVITY:2023cjt} due to the strong but not decisive Bayesian evidence.
-We do not know why the results of \cite{GRAVITY:2023cjt} are not compatible with zero, but we note that their central values closely track our 2-$\sigma$ bound as $\alpha$ is varied between 0 and $0.05$.
+The Markov chain Monte Carlo (MCMC) analysis of the GRAVITY Collaboration \cite{GRAVITY:2023cjt} seems to suggest instead a preference for a nonzero cloud's mass at about 2-$\sigma$ for $0.01<\alpha<0.05$, shown as black error bars in Fig.~\ref{fig:precession-bounds-cloud} (\emph{left panel}).
+This was dismissed in Ref.~\cite{GRAVITY:2023cjt} due to the strong but not decisive Bayesian evidence.
+We do not know why the results of Ref.~\cite{GRAVITY:2023cjt} are not compatible with zero, but we note that their central values closely track our 2-$\sigma$ bound as $\alpha$ is varied between 0 and $0.05$.

 The constraints for a $\ket{322}$ cloud largely lie in the unphysical region $\alpha<0.172$ (where $T\ped{grow}=200T_{322}>\SI{10}{Gyr}$).
 Nevertheless, in this case too we find nontrivial constraints at larger values of $\alpha$, for example limiting $M\ped{c}$ to be less than $0.02M$ at $\alpha<0.2$.